FuturIsTec/BargBracelet/README.md

 1. **Upload the ESP8266 Code** to your NodeMCU
 2. **Run the Android App** (Connect to the ESP WiFi)
 3. **Test the Communication:**
+   - Sign in
+   - Connect to the bracelet
+   - Go to the pickup screen and scan the QR code
    - Click "Call" → The bracelet vibrates
-   - Press the button → The app receives confirmation
+   - Press the button → The app will receive a confirmation and it will be displayed on the notification screen
-   - If no response, a timeout alert is triggered
+   - If there is no response, a timeout alert is triggered and u can press the Vibrate button to Re-trigger the vibration

 ---